thomasgallo/mono_slam_tensorflow/README.md

 ### Module <**[ip_camera](https://github.com/ravich2-7183/ip_camera)**>

-This repository contains a ROS node to read frames from and ip camera stream and publish to a ROS topic (*/camera/Image_raw*).
-This repository need to be used with a streaming camera phone application.
-This repository has been tested with the [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=fr) application of the google play store.
+This repository contains a ROS node to read frames from an ip camera stream and publish them to a ROS topic (*/camera/Image_raw*).
+To achive this the computer vision librairi openCV is used.
+This repository need to be used with a streaming camera phone application to stream your phone camera through wifi.
+It has been tested with the [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=fr) application of the google play store of android.

 ### Module <**[Tensorflow](https://github.com/cagbal/ros_people_object_detection_tensorflow)**>